DETAILED ACTION

 In regards to claim 42, Stromsnes in view of Woerlee, Itnati and Cantrell teaches the system of claim 23.

-While Itnati does not explicitly teach wherein controller is configured to use the generated data in determining at least one distance of at least one of the piston and the contact portion of the system from a target area of the thorax of the patient, and wherein the controller performs detection of the movement based at least in part on the determined at least one distance, it does teach wherein the controller is configured to monitor, maintain and adjust the positioning of the contact bit according to preset patterns and in response to detected signals (paragraph 218-219).
-Itnati would, therefore, require the capability to use the generated data in determining at least one distance of at least one of the piston and the contact portion of the system from a target area of the thorax of the patient, and wherein the controller performs detection of the movement based at least in part on the determined at least one distance in order to determine adherence or deviation from the preset pattern or movement to maintain desired positioning.
-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Stromsnes wherein controller is configured to use the generated data in determining at least one distance of at least one of the piston and the contact portion of the system from a target area of the thorax of the patient, and wherein the controller performs detection of the movement based at least in part on the determined at least one distance as taught by Itnati as this would allow the device to ensure the placement of the device in the optimal position to provide the best treatment.
+While Itnati does not explicitly teach wherein controller is configured to use the generated data in determining at least one distance of at least one of the piston and the contact portion of the system from a target area of the thorax of the patient, and wherein the controller performs detection of the motion of the piston based at least in part on the determined at least one distance, it does teach wherein the controller is configured to monitor, maintain and adjust the positioning of the contact bit according to preset patterns and in response to detected signals (paragraph 218-219).
+Itnati would, therefore, require the capability to use the generated data in determining at least one distance of at least one of the piston and the contact portion of the system from a target area of the thorax of the patient, and wherein the controller performs detection of the motion of the piston based at least in part on the determined at least one distance in order to determine adherence or deviation from the preset pattern or movement to maintain desired positioning.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Stromsnes wherein controller is configured to use the generated data in determining at least one distance of at least one of the piston and the contact portion of the system from a target area of the thorax of the patient, and wherein the controller performs detection of the motion of the piston based at least in part on the determined at least one distance as taught by Itnati as this would allow the device to ensure the placement of the device in the optimal position to provide the best treatment.

 In regards to claim 45, Stromsnes in view of Woerlee, Itnati and Cantrell teaches the system of claim 23 and the combination further teaches wherein the at least one motion sensor is attached to at least one of the contact portion and the piston (Itnati: paragraph 169).

-In regards to claim 48, Stromsnes in view of Woerlee, Itnati and Cantrell teaches the system of claim 23 and the combination further teaches wherein at least one motion sensor is attached to: at least one of the contact portion and the piston (Itnati: paragraph 168); and at least one of the back plate, the piston driver, and at least one of the two support arms (Itnati: paragraph 168).
+In regards to claim 48, Stromsnes in view of Woerlee, Itnati and Cantrell teaches the system of claim 23 and the combination further teaches wherein at least one accelerometer is attached to: at least one of the contact portion and the piston (Itnati: paragraph 168); and at least one of the back plate, the piston driver, and at least one of the two support arms (Itnati: paragraph 168).

-In regards to claim 49, Stromsnes in view of Woerlee, Itnati and Cantrell teaches the system of claim 23 and the combination further teaches at least one motion sensor attached to: at least one of the contact portion (Itnati: paragraph 168), the piston and a second portion of the system that is fixed relative to the contact portion and the piston; and at least one of the back plate, at least one of the two support arms (Itnati: paragraph 168), and a third portion of the system that is fixed relative to the back plate and the two support arms.
+In regards to claim 49, Stromsnes in view of Woerlee, Itnati and Cantrell teaches the system of claim 23 and the combination further teaches at least one accelerometer attached to: at least one of the contact portion (Itnati: paragraph 168), the piston and a second portion of the system that is fixed relative to the contact portion and the piston; and at least one of the back plate, at least one of the two support arms (Itnati: paragraph 168), and a third portion of the system that is fixed relative to the back plate and the two support arms.

 In regards to claim 50, Stromsnes in view of Woerlee, Itnati and Cantrell teaches the system of claim 23.